 Aaron, Albert, Arton, Aster, Barnhart, Bartel, Baytart, Beck, Benbeck, Bensen, Benteen, Brack, Branch, Brand, Brink, Brossmer, Cavit, Cobum, Corbin, Cory, Daren, Daystrom, Dern, Drazman, Dulmer, Durst, Emmanuel, Farris, Ferris, Flint, Galen, Gilhouly, Haden, Haftel, Hagler, Herbert, Holt, Horne, Jonas, Joseph, Kaplan, Kayden, Kelso, Korby, Lasca, Lang, Latimer, Lavelle, Lazarus, Lefler, Leijten, Lemli, Lense, Lessing, Lucier, Lucsly, Marr, Martin, Martine, Mendrossen, Menegay, Mullen, Mowray, Nara, Niles, Phillips, Pierce, Piersall, Pierse, Ramart, Ranar, Rand, Rifkin, Sandoval, Satie, Sharr, Sophen, Supera, Taitt, Telfer, Tormolen, Valtane, Wade, Zielen, Zweller

-There may be different reasons why some 60% of all names are British or Irish.
-To a North American audience (and most of the rest of the world too) a name with the pattern "McSomething" sounds more concise and overall a lot cooler than "Papadopoulos", for instance.
-Also, thanks to Hollywood's obstinate adherence to the Nazi stereotype everyone expects that a good guy has to be named "Smith" and not "Schmidt".
-But this is still no apology for the Anglification of the world, for the silly habit of most authors who apparently pick their characters' names from a book of British/Irish genealogy, entirely ignoring the true composition of the world population in general and even of (white) American citizens in particular.
-Together with the observation that American places, customs and food are all-dominant in the fictional future, this definitely casts a bad light on Star Trek's intention to show how humanity may live in peace and explore space together.
+There may be different reasons for the observation that some 60% of all human names in Star Trek are British or Irish.
+To a North American audience a name with the pattern "McSomething" sounds more concise and overall a lot cooler than "Papadopoulos", for instance.
+Also, thanks to Hollywood's obstinate adherence to the Nazi stereotype everyone expects that a good guy has to be named "Smith" and never "Schmidt".
+But this is a weak apology for the Anglification of the world, for a silly habit of most authors, who apparently pick their characters' names from a book of British/Irish genealogy, entirely ignoring the true composition of the world population in general and even of white American citizens in particular.
+Together with the observation that American places, customs and food are all-dominant in the fictional future, this more or less defies Star Trek's intention to show how humanity may live in peace and explore space together.